Garfield Harry Garfield Harry

 BIOPHILIA: The Love of Nature

-From the forests that surround us to the mycelium beneath our feet, nature’s wonders are woven into our world—mushrooms, leaves, needles, branches, sprouts, plants, trees, vegetables, and fruit.
+From the forests that surround us to the mycelium beneath our feet, nature’s wonders are woven into our world—leaves, needles, branches, sprouts, plants, trees, vegetables, and fruit.

 We welcome all media, including digital, drawing, printmaking, painting, sculpture, collage, and photography.
 Original and framed work only.